rollbar/node_rollbar/README.md

 There may be some cases where you need to do a hard `process.exit(1)`, but you also don't want to lose any errors that may be in-flight to Rollbar at the time.
-That is where the `notifier.wait(cb)` function comes into play.
+That is where the `rollbar.wait(cb)` function comes into play.
 It will execute the callback when there are no pending items being sent to Rollbar.
 It could execute immediately (if there are none pending), or it could take a few seconds while the queue is flushed.